phillipadsmith/getting-down-with-github/README.md

-# github-gitdown
+# Getting Down With GitHub
-A place to plan for the GitHub Gitdown session at the 2015 Mozilla Festival
+A place to plan for the "Getting down with GitHub" session at the 2015 Mozilla Festival